-As the economy and various businesses and organizations begin to re-open, here are some resources to consult and considerations to bear in mind as you think about returning to in-person worship.
+Here are some resources to consult and considerations to bear in mind before returning to in-person worship.

 Guidance for churches